Class 10 Science Chapter 14 Solution – Sources of Energy | SEBA Assam

 Answer: No source of energy can be called pollution-free, because, the use of any source of energy disturbs the environment in one way or the other.
 A source of energy like a solar cell is pollution free in actual operation but the assembly of the device might have caused some damage to the environment.
 So, in absolute sense, no source of energy can be called pollution free.

-Answer: Hydrogen is a cleaner fuel than CNG.
-This is because the burning of hydrogen produces only water, which is totally harmless.
-On the Other hand, burning of CNG produces carbon dioxide gas and heating of the environment in the long run.
+Answer: Hydrogen is regarded as a cleaner fuel than CNG because the combustion of hydrogen produces only water, which is completely harmless to the environment.
+In contrast, the burning of CNG produces carbon dioxide gas, which contributes to the heating of the environment over a long period of time.

 Answer: Hydro-Energy and Biomass energy are the renewable sources of energy: